 The top frame gives a summary of the number and nature of dependencies to get an idea of their strength.
-It shows the total number of dependencies (Tot) in black, inheritance dependencies (I) in blue, references to classes (R) in red, invocations (M) in green, and class extensions (E) made by the client package to the provider one in grey.
+It shows the total number of dependencies (Tot) in black, inheritance dependencies (I) in blue, references to classes (R) in red, invocations (M) in green, and class extensions (E) made by the client package to the provider one in gray.
 A stronger color highlights the lightest dependency type to help reengineers targeting the minimal effort to do.
-The colors are used to reinforce the comprehension of links between classes (see below).
-In Figure 6, the cell representing the dependency from Platform to HTTP has 8 directed dependencies: one inheritance (in blue) and 7 references (in bright red).
+The colors are used to reinforce the comprehension of links between classes (see the following text).
+In Figure 6, the cell representing the dependency from Platform to HTTP has eight directed dependencies: one inheritance (in blue) and seven references (in bright red).